jxmot/Toolbox/README.md

 ### ISO Installations

 Installing from an ISO is simple.
 Especially in Windows 10 Pro because mounting an ISO as a virtual drive can be done by right clicking on the ISO file an clicking "Mount".

+Then run Virtualbox and as the VM is coming up you will be given a chance to select the mount ISO.

 ### ISO Sources